 - Learning how to support one another

 - Learning how to fight fair

 What Can We Expect from Couples Counselling?

+Depending on your preference, your counselling session will take place either virtually or in-person.
 Your psychologist will want to get to know you both as a couple and individually.

 In the first session, she will meet with you together to get a sense of your current difficulties, the background/foundation of your relationship, and your hopes for counselling.